Jerry Mays (defensive lineman): Professional career

 The American Football League's (AFL) Dallas Texans drafted Mays in the fifth round of the 1961 AFL draft (38th overall).
 The National Football League's (NFL) Minnesota Vikings drafted him in the 11th round of the 1961 NFL draft (141st overall).
 The Texans signed Mays in mid-January 1961.
 Mays turned down the Vikings in order to play near his home in Dallas.
 In addition, the Vikings were an expansion team entering their first year of existence when they drafted Mays; and the Texans, although only one-year old themselves, had been 8–6 in their 1960 inaugural season.

 In 1961, Mays started four games as a rookie, playing on the defensive line as an end and tackle under future Hall of Fame head coach Hank Stram (who would be Mays's only head coach during his entire career).
 In 1962, he became a full-time starter on the Chiefs' defensive line at right defensive tackle.
 Stram believed Mays had the quickness, speed, size and strength to excel at defensive tackle or end; and combined determination and a joy for the game with his natural abilities.
 Quarterback sacks did not become an official statistic in the NFL until 1982.
 Mays is unofficially credited with 4.5 sacks in 1962.

-The AFL named Mays All-AFL first team in 1962, and the Associated Press (AP) and United Press International (UPI) named him second-team All-AFL.
-He was also selected to the Western Division All-Star Team at defensive tackle.
-The Texans won the AFL's Western Division and defeated the Houston Oilers in the 1962 AFL Championship game in double overtime, 20–17, with Mays starting at right defensive tackle.
+The Sporting News named Mays All-AFL first team in 1962, and the Associated Press (AP) and United Press International (UPI) named him second-team All-AFL.
+He was also selected to the West Division All-Star Team at defensive tackle.
+The Texans won the AFL's West Division and defeated the Houston Oilers in the 1962 AFL Championship game in double overtime, 20–17, with Mays starting at right defensive tackle.

 Texans' owner Lamar Hunt moved the team to Kansas City before the start of the 1963 season, where they became the Kansas City Chiefs.
 Mays started 10 games at right tackle in 1963.
 He returned a fumble 58 yards for a touchdown in the last game of the season, and was awarded the game ball by his teammates.
 In 1963, he was voted second-team All-AFL by the AP, UPI and Newspaper Enterprise Association (NEA).
 Stram first made Mays the Chiefs defensive captain in 1963.

 Before the 1964 season Mays considered retiring if he could not play for the Dallas Cowboys, because of the hardship on his young family spending time in both Kansas City and Dallas during the year.
 However, he remained with the Chiefs.
 Mays was again the Chiefs' defensive co-captain for the 1964 season, a position Stram continued to bestow on Mays over the remainder of his career.